 - Any mitigating circumstances for the plagiarism;

 - How you went about writing the assignment or preparing for the exam;

 - What you now think you may have done badly that led to the plagiarism;

 - Any steps you have taken, or are planning to take to learn more about plagiarism, or improve your academic practice in future.

 The statement should be as factual as possible, giving specific information about any relevant circumstances.
 It does not need to be very long – one or two sides of A4 will be enough in most cases.

 The statement should be submitted to the Head of Department or Discipline Committee at least the day before the meeting, if possible, to give them chance to read it.

-If you are worried about, or have been accused of plagiarism, ASK can:
+If you are worried about, or have been accused of plagiarism, the Advice Hub can:

 - Explain the University policy on academic practice;

 - Give you guidance on writing your personal statement;